Top OSS Incident Response Tools

 Digital forensics and live response tools

 IR tools in the digital forensics and live response category help security teams investigate and mitigate cybersecurity incidents.
-Real-time analysis and immediate remediation enable proactive management of security events.
+These tools can support near-real-time analysis and faster remediation workflows to help teams manage security events.

 Figure: 1 Conduct targeted collection of digital forensic evidence on Velociraptor (Source: Velociraptor)